team-melbourne-rgsoc2015/Roadmap/Roadmap.md

 - Week 2 - Create basic "hello world" Discourse plugin

       # going through an discontructing and existing discourse adsense plugin
-      # **todo: creating a very basic DFP plugin with 1 ad block in the header as a ship item.**
+      # **todo: creating a very basic DFP plugin with 1 ad block using the dummy code in the header as a ship item hopefully due by the end of the 3rd week**

 - Week 3 - Create Ad plugin: first step, shows boxes where ads should be on Discourse
-      # **todo: creating a very basic DFP plugin with 1 ad block in the header as a ship item hopefully due by the end of the 3rd week**
+      # **todo: creating a very basic DFP plugin with 1 ad block using the dummy code in the header as a ship item hopefully due by the end of the 3rd week**

 - Week 4 - Separate boxes into an Ember component for re-use